developedbyluan/scrimba-responsive-design/README.md

     3. Adjust the initial padding for the header, section and footer elements.
        Set a top and bottom padding value in em equal to 20px.
 */

+## Adapt the buttons for smaller screens
+Why?
+- Because on mobile devices, users interacts with buttons and links via touch events.
+- So the buttons and links should be large enough to be easily accessible vs. the precise click of the mouse cursor on laptop or desktop.

+/*
+  Challenge:
+    - On narrow screens, each button should take up the full width of their container
+    - The buttons should display on the same row only at the 768px breakpoint */

+In mobile first css thinking, each element should take up the full width of the container by default (display: block).